-₩ - Channel has a minimum depth of 21.0 meters at L.A.T. els transiting this channel maintain a minimum under keel of the tide at the time your vessel enters t your vessel will be 19.50 meters plus the predicted rise the departure channel but at no time shall the draft n and guidance, the relative tidal information is which is GMT plus three (3) hours.
-Please complete the Master's draft declar your departure from the berth. ration below and return this document to the Harbor Pilot reason, your departure must be coordina Radar VHF channel 13.
-Pilotage assistano anchor to await suitable tide, repairs, or any other ted through the Duty Senlor Harbor Pliot via Ras Tanur te to line up for the departure channel is available on a 20.50 meters and compulsory for vessel with a draft For Saudi Arabian Oil Company (Saudi Aramco) The Color of The Color of (Saudi Aramco) I declare that my vessel: (Saudi Aramco) (Saudi Aramco) (Name) has the following sailing drafts: Forward Aft Maximum (Saudi Aramco) (Name) has the following sailing drafts: (All measurements in meters) I declare that my vessel: (Saudi Aramco) (Name) has the following sailing drafts: (All measurements in meters) Forward Aft Maximum Harbor Pilot declaration (Saudi Aramco) (Name) has the following sailing drafts: (All measurements in meters) Master's signature

-Saction 3
+To Master / MV:

+The Ras Tanura 'Deep Water Departure Channel' has a minimum depth of 21.0 meters at LA.T.
+The Port Regulations require that all vessels transiting this channel maintain a minimum under keel dearance of 1.50 meters.

+The maximum permitted sailing draft for your vessel will be 19.50 meters plus the predicted rise of the tide at the time your vessel enters the departure channel but at no time shall the draft exceed 21.0 meters.
+For your information and guidance, the relative tidal information is attached.
+Times are listed in 'local time' which is GMT plus three (3) hours.

+Please complete the Master's draft declaration below and return this document to the Harbor Pliot on your departure from the berth.

+If for any reason your vessel is required to anchor to await suitable tide, repairs, or any other reason, your departure must be coordinated through the Duty Senior Harbor Pilot via Res Tanura Radar VHF channel 13.
+Pilotage assistance to line up for the departure channel is available on request for vessel with a draft of less than 20.50 meters and compulsory for vessel with a draft of 20.50 meters or more.

+For Saudi Arabian Oil Company (Saudi Aramco)

+\ (Name) has the following sailing drafts:

+Master's Declaration

+I declare that my vessel: \

+Forward Maximum

+(All measurements in meters)

+Master's signature .

+Harbor Pilot declaration

+Clear of berth time Date

+Entered channel time Date

+Tide height: Keel Clearance

+Harbor Pilot signature and ID No. \

+ORIGINAL: MASTER COPY: SAUDI ARAMCO Section 3

-2.3.13 Section 3 | Form 32 - Protest Letter
+Section 3 | Form 32 - Protest Letter 2.3.13